 2×2 TE Sets — Pro Twin

-The Sam’s key is the offensive tackle.
-He is allowed to be super aggressive to the ball because the secondary is running a quarters scheme.
+The Sam’s key is the open side’s offensive tackle.
+He is allowed to be ultra aggressive to the ball because the secondary is running a Quarters scheme.
 At the snap of the ball, if the OT gives the Sam a low-hat, or run read, he begins to fold into the “B” gap.
 If the offense runs a zone read play, the end will take the dive and Sam will take the quarterback in a clean gap exchange and the safety takes the bubble (pitch).

 “Cheating” the RPO

-The boundary safety reads the departure of the TE and if run the safety fills the “C” gap.
-Everything is based on quarters coverage.
-In pass distribution, the safety would take anything underneath and naturally, reacts off the #2 receiver.
+Everything in the secondary is based on Quarters coverage.
+In pass distribution, the boundary safety will take the vertical of the TE allowing the Will to push late to the flat (freeing him up to read the RB).
+Over the two-speed side, the defense can run Sky or Cloud depending on the scheme or offensive tendency.
 To the naked eye or an offensive coach, it looks like the defense is leaving a gap open.
-This alignment to Pro Twin allows the defense to eliminate the RPO to the two-speed side, while keep gap integrity in the box.
+This alignment to Pro Twin allows the defense to eliminate the RPO to the two-speed side while keeping gap integrity in the box.

 Quarters vs. 3×1 — Trey

-The true key in this scheme is the Mike, who is really the player in run/pass conflict.
+The true key versus any 3×1 formation is the Mike, who is really the player in run/pass conflict.
 If the TE releases vertical the Mike has to carry underneath the route.
 This is where teams that run arc-read plays can take advantage.
-One way to combat this play is to run a “solo” scheme in the secondary.
+One way to combat this play is to run Solo Coverage in the secondary.
 This allows the boundary safety to “eye” the departure of the TE and if vertical, attack the seam/post route.
-Mike in a “solo” scheme can hold his gap and react late if play action underneath the vertical TE.
-Teams that run wide splits with the two-speed put pressure on the defense to find a cover down against RPOs off trey sets.
-By running a split field look, and an under front, the defense can protect itself against anything the offense throws at it.
-Even against counter, this scheme is solid, using the boundary safety as the plus-1 to the boundary.
-Adding “solo” coverage can even add a double alley player to the mix, helping with front-side run fits.
+Mike in Solo Coverage can hold his gap and react late if play-action underneath the vertical of the TE.
+See the scheme diagram below: